 It’s useful in focusing you on the positives and in giving you confidence in taking the necessary steps.

-But don’t expect the law of attraction to bring anything in your life without you putting in the work.
+But don’t expect the law of attraction to bring anything into your life without you putting in the work.

 Check out my full Book Summaries Section.